 Scelerisque ullamcorper.
 Metus pede lorem erat magnis quis morbi sagittis auctor vitae dui, id dolor.
 Hac elementum ridiculus justo pulvinar maecenas pulvinar.
 Nibh ad faucibus, porta molestie iaculis facilisi at nec fringilla proin quam volutpat congue amet platea suspendisse, conubia parturient.

-This graph shows the emissions (not including carbon dioxide removal) in the projection end year against the average GDP growth rate from base year to end year for each scenario covered, with the size of the bubble denoting the primary energy demand in the end year.
+This graph illustrates the projected emissions in the final year of the projection period relative to the average GDP growth rate from the base year to the end year for each scenario covered.
+The size of the bubble denotes the primary energy demand in the end year, a grey bubble denotes unavailability of data of the respective modelling study.

-This graph provides the projected scales of decarbonisation (without accounting for carbon dioxide removal) at the respective growth rates.
-The final energy demand represents the extent to which demand growth and demand reduction strategies could contribute to emission reductions.
-These projections also show that significant decarbonisation is feasible under the growth rates, low-carbon policies, and technological-feasibility assumptions of each of these models.
+This graph illustrates the projected extent of decarbonization (without accounting for carbon dioxide removal) at the corresponding growth rates.
+While final energy demand is more relevant for demand-side strategies, primary energy demand is useful for understanding supply-side efficiency, energy mix shifts, and system-wide decarbonization progress.
+These projections also indicate that significant decarbonisation is feasible under the growth rates, low-carbon policies, and technological-feasibility assumptions of each of these models.

 Scelerisque ullamcorper.
 Metus pede lorem erat magnis quis morbi sagittis auctor vitae dui, id dolor.
 Hac elementum ridiculus justo pulvinar maecenas pulvinar.
 Nibh ad faucibus, porta molestie iaculis facilisi at nec fringilla proin quam volutpat congue amet platea suspendisse, conubia parturient.